momentiris/workshop__clean-code/README.md

 ## Assignments

 This workshop contains a tic tac toe game.
 The main code for the game lives in `src/main.ts`.
-It's all in one file and I've done some work on making it difficult to read.
+It's all in one file and I've done some work on making it difficult to understand.
 Using the guidelines listed above, You should try to clean the code into something that is easier to understand.

+## Extra

 If this is too easy or you have a lot of time after you've done, I suggest you try to to clean some other code in one of your projects.